Why does Friendly Borders want to protect cultures from extinction?

 As members of larger and more dominant language groups, we can also contribute by encouraging people who belong tp smaller language groups to conserve and value their languages.

-Why did Friendly Borders stop aiding underprivileged schools and instead focus strictly on preserving culture and language?
+Why did Friendly Borders stop aiding underprivileged schools and instead focus strictly on promoting culture and language?

 We still aid in the educational mission, but do so by promoting cultural and language education through our websites.
 We strive to convince schools to teach children as much as possible about anything that has to do with culture and language.